-- Carefull read all the election rules in this document and follow them to the letter! - Design some eye-catching posters: Posters are an essential part of a campaign.
-There's going to be plenty of them, so make sure yours stand out.
-Be sure to read the poster rules and follow all guidelines. - Create strong, original policies: This one definitely goes without saying.
+- Design some eye-catching posters: posters are a great way to campaign.
+There's going to be plenty of them, so make sure yours stand out. - Create strong, original policies: this one definitely goes without saying.
 It's easy to say you're going to completely overhaul the Union, but that's not necessarily possible or even realistic.
-Think where you can improve something, how you can do it and whether the electorate is going to take the policy seriously. - Demonstrate your experience: If you've been a club captain or sat on one of the Union's Committees, promote this to your advantage. - Use social media to your advantage or construct a website or blog: Facebook and Twitter are great ways of extending your campaign message.
-Remember to follow the social media rules. - Come up with an imaginative slogan: A witty slogan captures people's imagination and sticks in their minds. - Make speeches in lecture theatres: Giving a quick shout-out to a lecture theatre is a daunting prospect, but a deeply rewarding way of canvassing hundreds of voters at once.
-You might even receive an applause! - Hand out freebies and use costumes and placards: People might not remember your policies, but they'll remember your face if you give them a show. - Get friends to campaign for you: Get your buddies on the campaign trail to speak to as many members of the electorate as possible. - Talk to people: Take the time to explain your policies to people and why you're the right person for the role.
-Answer their questions thoughtfully and there's a good chance they'll head off to tell their friends to vote for you as well. - Be inventive: Aside from the first years, many students will have heard all the usual campaign spiels eactivities.union.ic.ac.uk/training
+Think where you can improve something, how you can do it and whether the electorate is going to take the policy seriously. - Demonstrate your experience: If you've been a club captain or sat on one of the Union's Management Groups or Constituent Union committees, promote this to your advantage. - Use social networking and construct a website or blog: Social media is a great way to get out your campaign message. - Come up with an imaginative slogan: A witty slogan captures people's imagination and sticks in their mind. - Get creative.
+People might not remember your policies, but they'll remember your face if you deliver the message in a creative way - put your thinking caps on! - Get friends to campaign for you: Get your buddies on the campaign trail to speak to as many members of the electorate as possible. - Talk to people: Take the time to explain your policies to people and why you're the right person for the role.
+Answer their questions successfully and there's a good chance they'll head off to tell their friends to vote for you as well. - Be inventive: Aside from new students, many people will have heard all the usual campaign spiels before.
+Come up with a unique, original campaign to capture those jaded minds.

-You'll find information about running Inclusive Campaigns starting 18 February on
+You'll find information about running Inclusive Campaigns